cos316/assignment1-starter-code/README.md

 ### Getting started

-Do all building and testing on the Vagrant VM.
+You can work directly on your laptop if you installed Go and Git on your computer.
+Alternatively, you may do building and testing on the Vagrant VM.
 You may either write your code on the Vagrant VM (both Emacs and Vim text editors are pre-installed) or directly on your OS (allowing you to use any editor you have installed).

-Many modern editors (Atom, VS Code, Sublime, ...) provide convenient extensions specifically designed for working with Golang.
+Many modern editors (Emacs, Atom, VS Code, Sublime, ...) provide convenient extensions specifically designed for working with Golang.
 These extensions provide many useful features, including:
 * Automatically adding required import statements